Ulle84/UllesSourceCode/ImageProcessing/Notes.md

   * test on windows qt crator
   * test on widwos with visual studio
   * decistion: best choice + implemenatation
+* Polygon-Filling -> see handwritten notes of 2015-12-13
+  * StructuringElement::toImage
+  * define test image
+* Matrix::Matrix(... bool setDefault = true, T default = 0) -> also for StructuringElement
 * Debugger must be usable!!!
 * replace(T currentValue, T newValue, ...)
 * edge detection -> first horizontal, then vertical, then with any angle